galihrasta320/galihrasta320/README.md

 ## Current activity

-- 💻 I'm currently developing <a href="https://galih-ckt.my.id">Rasta Pedia SMM</a> and some freelance projects.
+- 💻 I'm currently developing <a href="https://galih-ckt.my.id">Rasta Pedia SMM</a> and some freelance projects
-- 📖 I’m currently learning PHP Framework and Python;
+- 📖 I’m currently learning PHP Framework and Python
-- 🤔 My interests are with front-end & backend then i decide to do fullstack;
+- 🤔 My interests are with front-end & backend then i decide to do fullstack
-- 💼 I'm studying Software Engineering at SMK Telkom Banjarbaru;
+- 💼 I'm studying Software Engineering at SMK Telkom Banjarbaru
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 Please email via saputragalih950@gmail.com to reach me.
+- 📫 Please email via saputragalih950@gmail.com to reach me

 ## Languages and Tools:
 <p align="center">